MaineDSA/ActionNetworkEventSync/README.md

 Creating the following functions in a new script file will allow you to insert additional text at key places.
 If not configured, these will be skipped.

-- formattedDescriptionFooter(formatted_event_description): Creating this function allows you to add an HTML-formatted string to the end of each event, as posted to Google Calendar.
+- customEventDescriptionFooter(formatted_event_description): Creating this
-- formattedCalendarText(events): Creating this function allows you to add additional information to the " Upcoming
+function allows you to add an HTML-formatted string to the end of each event, as posted to Google Calendar.
-  Events" section, between the header and list of events.
+- customNewsletterEventHeaderText(events): Creating this function allows you to add additional information to the "Upcoming Events" section, between the header and list of events.

 ## Triggering